 Clients also are put off by counselors who fail to respond to their phone calls, act distracted during sessions (e.g., glancing at the clock), or talk either too much or about themselves.
 The client is there to receive attention focused on their problems and is likely irritated by a counselor who doesn’t listen or comes across as self-interested.

 The office setting also needs to project a professional climate, as a disorganized office does not inspire confidence.
 Additionally, disorganized files may elicit privacy-related concerns for the client.
 Professional therapists also engage in adequate preparation for each counseling session.

 For example, when counselors fail to remember important client information from week to week, clients are unlikely to feel that they are being heard.
-While many examples of professional counseling behaviors are commonsensical, more detailed and specific guidelines regarding ethical and professional counseling practices are also available to readers (e.g., ‘Professionalism, Ethics, and Value-Based Conflicts in Counseling,’ Francis & Dugger, 2014).
+While many examples of professional counseling behaviors are common sense, more detailed and specific guidelines regarding ethical and professional counseling practices are also available to readers (e.g., Francis & Dugger, 2014).

 Counselors are expected to be skilled communicators who are “knowledgeable of those aspects of mental health that relate to the development, relief, and solution of an individual’s emotional and other concerns which are associated with quality of life” (Vacc & Loesch, 2000, p.
 18).

 Making the mistake of administering treatment without adequate skill, knowledge, or confidence diminishes the client’s trust in the guidance being provided.
-Similarly, if a counselor comes across as nervous and lacking self-confidence, he/she has personal work to do before seeing clients.
+Similarly, if a counselor comes across as nervous and lacking self-confidence, they have personal work to do before seeing clients.